Pantheosis/Zij/README.md

 # Zīj

-A *zīj* is a set of astronomical tables with the rules for using them.
+A *zīj* (زِيج) is a set of astronomical tables with the rules for using them.
 This one is a study companion for traditional natal astrology: cast a chart, then check, table by table, what the texts say about it.